FlyMandi/FlyMandi/02.5 - Language Specifics/C++/Classes.md

 };
 ```
 In this example, functions outside of the class won't be able to access the variable ```private_number```, but instead, call the function ```get_number()```.

+A struct would be used for simpler, plainer data structures that don't require encapsulation, inheritance, polymorphism, etc.

 # Hierarchy and Inheritance